You're Still the One: Cover versions and usage in media

 In October 2019, Teddy Swims uploaded a cover of "You're Still the One" on his YouTube account.
 As of 2023, it is his most-viewed video on the platform, garnering over 135 million views.
 He later released an official version produced by Dave Cobb in July 2020.
+In 2026, Swims's cover version was certified Platinum by Australian Recording Industry Association (ARIA), denoting 70,000 equivalent units.

 Filipino actress and singer Vivoree Esclito uploaded a cover of the song in late 2019.
 The then-19-year-old's rendition received acclaim from netizens and amassed more than 12 million views by April 2020.
 Christian Lee Hutson and Julia Jacklin recorded a cover version of "You're Still the One" for the third volume of Hutson's cover EP series, The Version Suicides (2021).
 Rina Sawayama sang the track on her Hold the Girl Tour (2022–2023) on November 19, 2022, at the Hollywood Palladium, in Los Angeles.
 She performed the song again during a February 13, 2023 concert at Lafayette in London as part of Brits Week 2023.
 On January 17, 2023, Maple Glider released a folk rock rendition of "You're Still the One".
 To celebrate the release of Twain's sixth studio album, Queen of Me (2023), Tim McGraw shared a video on his Instagram account in February 2023 in which he sings an acoustic version of "You're Still The One", accompanied by guitarist Bob Minner.
 The song was included in the international soundtrack of Brazilian telenovela Corpo Dourado, as the theme song for lead characters Selena (Cristiana Oliveira) and Chico (Humberto Martins).